 Comprehensive neuropathological evaluation of brains donated to the ASBB will be provided to the nominated doctor so that the results can be discussed with the family.
 Together, the diagnoses of all brains donated to the ASBB will help us inform the community on the nature and extent of brain pathology associated with contact sports in Australia.
-This is something that is currently unknown.
+This is something that is currently in its infancy.

-After diagnosis is complete, brain tissue will then be used to support research into neurodegenerative diseases and other brain disorders associated with previous concussions or head impacts.
+In the future, brain tissue will be used to support research into neurodegenerative diseases and other brain disorders associated with previous concussions or head impacts.
 Examples of such conditions include CTE, motor neuron disease, Alzheimer disease and Parkinson’s disease.

 What is CTE?